erwald/midihum/README.md

 # Rachel

-Rachel is a recurrent neural network for humanizing MIDI -- that is, for taking as input MIDI compositions with constant velocities (flat loudness/dynamics) and producing as output velocity (or loudness/dynamics) predictions for each of the notes in those compositions.
+Rachel is a recurrent neural network for humanizing MIDI -- that is, for taking as input MIDI compositions with constant velocities (flat loudness/dynamics) and producing as output those same compositions with predicted velocity (loudness/dynamics) values for each of the contained notes.

 The theory behind and considerable parts of the code in this project are based on or taken from Iman Malik's thesis project [StyleNet](https://github.com/imalikshake/StyleNet/), about which you may learn more [here](http://imanmalik.com/cs/2017/06/05/neural-style.html).